6 Lifestyle Changes to Reduce Your Risk of Hypertension

 Src

-While there may be some cardiovascular benefits to moderate alcohol use, heavy or excessive drinking might cause hypertension, and alcohol increases blood pressure and heart rate by influencing the sympathetic nervous system.
-Chronic alcohol misuse can also result in weight increase, which raises the risk of hypertension.
+While moderate alcohol consumption may have some cardiovascular benefits, excessive drinking is a known risk factor for hypertension.
+Alcohol raises blood pressure and heart rate by stimulating the sympathetic nervous system.
+Chronic alcohol misuse also contributes to weight gain, which further increases the risk of high blood pressure.

 Regular Health Check ups and Monitoring